icon-project/documentation/howto/how-to-set-the-policy-for-the-transaction-fee.md

         self.ValueSet(self.tx.origin, proportion)
 ```

-Note that `set_fee_sharing_proportion()` method should be called from the SCORE method (`setValue` in the example above) for the SCORE to pay the transaction fees.
-Otherwise, the transaction sender will pay all of the transaction fees as before.
+Note that `set_fee_sharing_proportion()` method should be called inside the SCORE method (`setValue` in the example above) that the SCORE is to pay the transaction fee for the transaction sender.
+Otherwise, the transaction sender will pay all of the transaction fees.

 Also the transaction sender must have a minimum ICX balance to send the transaction, since it cannot be known beforehand whether the SCORE will pay the transaction fees without executing the transaction actually.
 However, the users balance will not be changed if the SCORE pays all of the transaction fees.

 ## Add deposit to the SCORE

-After deploying the example SCORE above to the ICON Network, you need to deposit some ICX to the SCORE for the Fee Sharing and this deposit action will generate Virtual Steps.
+After deploying the example SCORE above to the ICON Network, you need to deposit ICX to the SCORE for the Fee Sharing and this deposit action will generate Virtual Steps.
-Currently only the SCORE owner (who deploys the SCORE) can deposit ICX to the SCORE.
+Currently, only the SCORE owner (who deployed the SCORE) can deposit ICX to the SCORE.
-To add deposit to the SCORE, you can use the following JSON-RPC API (you can also use ICON SDKs like [Java SDK], [Python SDK], etc).
+To add a deposit to the SCORE, use the following JSON-RPC API or the equivalent in ICON SDKs.
+See [Java SDK] and [Python SDK].

 ```json
 {